nicolas-van/simple-duration-format-specification/SPECIFICATION.md

 It should be noted that this format allows expressions like `345h` (specifying more hours that a day can contain), `0.1m` (a fraction of a unit that could be expressed with smaller units), `24m 3m` (specifying the same unit multiple times) or `3h 2y 3ms 4d` (using illogical ordering).
 This is a desirable particularity for easy human writing and ease of software implementation.

-When formatting an amount of time to the Simple Duration Format, a software should use a normalization process
+When formatting an amount of time to the Simple Duration Format, a software **must** use a normalization process to write the output.